drepram/djoernal/_posts/2024-07-06-digitizing-derap-revolusi.md

 Ever since my senior year of high school, I had this hobby of reading and collecting vintage books.
 This year,  I want to start digitizing things to make access to them -- if possible -- easier.

-By coincidence, I came across one work by an Indonesian author (Sobron Aidit) titled **Derap Revolusi** (*The March of the Revolution*) that was published in 1962 by **Lembaga Kebudajaan Rakjat** (*Institute for the People's Culture*).
-The institute was dissolved around 1965 and their works were banned though the study of their materials is still allowed in some cases, however I could not find this book's file on the internet.
+By coincidence, I came across one work by an Indonesian author (Sobron Aidit) titled **Derap Revolusi** (*The March of the Revolution*) which was published in 1962 by **Lembaga Kebudajaan Rakjat** (*Institute for the People's Culture*).
+The institute was dissolved around 1965 and their works were banned though the study of their materials is still allowed in some cases, however, I could not find this book's file on the internet.

 Preserving literary treasures is essential in our digital age, ensuring that classic works remain accessible for future generations.
-To do that task, I decided to use ImageMagick to convert the two-page PDF scans of the book into a more reader-friendly one-page format.
+To do the task of digitalization, I decided to use ImageMagick to convert my two-page PDF scans of the book into a more reader-friendly one-page format.

 To see the end product: [click here](https://blog.drepram.com/assets/posts/2024/digitizing-derap-revolusi/Sobron%20Aidit%20-%20Derap%20Revolusi%20(1962).pdf).
 To see the process of digitizing it, keep reading.